CyberNilsen/Remote-Access-Trojan/README.md

 Software Restriction Policies: Block script interpreters (e.g., Python) in non-dev environments using Group Policy or AppLocker.

 Email Filtering & Sandboxing: Detect and quarantine potential malware before it reaches the user.

+> This project was created to better understand remote access threats and how to defend against them.
+Use it responsibly and ethically.